 GAZED – the new brand in Malta selling only organic and fair-trade clothing.

-GAZED is set to become the way forward for sustainable clothing design that you actually want to wear, using a state of the art digital printer which reduces cartridge waste with bottled ink.
+GAZED is set to become the way forward for sustainable clothing design that you actually want to wear.
+Using a state of the art digital printer they reduce cartridge waste with bottled ink.

 When Joanna, Magdalena and Praga met in Valletta, they were working at three different restaurants on the same corner of Strait Street.

-Little did they know that all three would move in together and pool their talents towards an avant-garde startup with a wholesome objective: change the face of the fashion industry, promote eco-friendly lifestyle and support designers internationally.
+Little did they know that all three would move in together.
+Then they would pool their talents towards an avant-garde startup with a wholesome objective: change the face of the fashion industry, promote eco-friendly lifestyle and support designers internationally.

 WHAT DO YOU MEAN THERE’S PLASTIC IN MY T-SHIRT?

-Yes, plastic is commonly used in fabrics and clothing.
+Yes, plastic commonly has used in fabrics and clothing.
 Coming from the GAZED website: “The textile industry is the second biggest polluter on the planet”.

 Not only does it hang around the environment for over 100 years, it is also bad for your skin.
 Instead of letting it breathe, it traps sweat on your body.

-Thus, PLASTIC IS NOT FANTASTIC was born – a GAZED campaign to raise awareness of plastic pollution in our environment and the fashion industry.
+Thus, PLASTIC IS NOT FANTASTIC was born.
+It was a GAZED campaign to raise awareness of plastic pollution in our environment and the fashion industry.